Body

 • Existing Bikeways

-64 miles of high-comfort bike facilities needed to reach the 2025 goal (16 miles per year) to build 500 miles of high-comfort bikeways
+94 miles of high-comfort bike facilities needed to reach the 2025 goal to build 500 miles of high-comfort bikeways.
+155 total miles of bikeways are planned to be built in 2023.

 Related Initiatives